SSD vs HDD: What is the Difference Between SSD and HDD

 - SSD has lower latency, whereas HDD has higher latency.

-- SSD does not produce such noise, on the other hand, HDD can produce noise due to mechanical movements.
+- SSD do not produce such noise.
+On the other hand, HDD can produce noise due to mechanical movements.

 What is a Solid State Drive (SSD)?